Death of Jordan Begley: Response

 Begley's family said after the outcome of the inquest that they intended to sue the GMP.
 Dorothy Begley called for the immediate introduction of police body cameras and questioned why the officers involved had not been disciplined.
 She described the decision as "fantastic" and said "After two years of fighting everybody, fighting the system, Jordon's day has come.
 That is all I ever wanted.
 The last two years have been hell."
-Dorothy Begley's lawyer, Mark McGhee, said the inquest's outcome would extent "far beyond the death of this one individual".
+Dorothy Begley's lawyer, Mark McGhee, said the inquest's outcome would extend "far beyond the death of this one individual".

 Ian Hanson, the chair of the GMP branch of the Police Federation of England and Wales, emphasised the "dynamic" nature and short time-frame of the situation in which the Taser was used, and said "Unlike a jury, officers do not have five weeks to take decisions, and many of the [jury's] criticisms do not appear to us to reflect the reality and duration of this incident."
 Dawn Copley, the GMP's assistant chief constable said the verdict "raised a number of serious concerns, including the way the Taser was used, the use of force by the officers after the Taser was deployed and ... the communication between the officers who attended Jordon's home."
 Copley said the GMP would "examine the jury's findings in detail" and liaise with the IPCC and that she had restricted the duties of the officers involved.

 In the wake of the verdict the National Police Chiefs' Council called for an independent body to examine the medical evidence and determine whether safety advice on Tasers should be changed in light of Begley's death.
 GMP Chief Constable Peter Fahy defended the use of Tasers by police, and said the record of British police in terms of force was "remarkable."